xiaoqian19940510/text-classification-surveys/README.md

-# Event Extraction papers
+# Text Classification papers

-This repository contains resources for Natural Language Processing (NLP) with a focus on the task of Event Extraction.
+This repository contains resources for Natural Language Processing (NLP) with a focus on the task of Text Classification.

 # Table of Contents